Resident Well-Being

 • MetroHealthy program that rewards employees seeking preventive care measures

-• House Officers Association social events, free movie tickets
+• House Officers Association events

 • Monthly Schwartz Rounds